YiLu0259/Yi-Lu-academic/content/teaching/intro.md

     height: "500px"
 ---

 As a developmental psychologist and gerontologist, my teaching philosophy is centered on the belief that the ultimate goal of education is for personal fulfillment and lifespan development.
-To achieve this goal, I believe in implementing the “3Is”: **Inclusive**, **Independent**, and **Integrative**, in my teaching.
+To achieve this goal, I believe in implementing the “3Is” in my teaching:
+**Inclusive**
+**Independent**
+**Integrative**